Geraldine Jones MBACP (Accred)

 I work both short term and long term, both privately and for a charitable organisation that provides their clients/carers with stress-related therapy.
 You will discover counselling is a process that will gradually help you to gain valuable insight into your behaviour patterns and inner world.
 Self-awareness in turn will allow you to identify which of your repeated behaviours (habits) are helping you and which ones at this point of your life are now hindering you.
 You are then free to choose which ones to discard and look at the new ones you can adopt, ones that will offer you a way forward towards a happier healthier life.

-I look forward to working with trainee counsellors requiring long term personal therapy.
-It is a privilege to be part of such a life changing experience in terms of personal growth.
+I enjoy working with trainee counsellors who require long term personal therapy as part of their training.
+It is a privilege to be part of such a life changing experience for them in terms of personal growth.

 I will be happy to answer any question you may have about counselling and about taking that first anxious step.
 You can contact me either by phone or email.
 The details are given below.